regexdoc/regexdoc/README.md

-regexdoc
+Regexdoc
 ====

-regexdoc is a resource website, providing basic to intermediate knowledge of regular expressions.
+Regexdoc is a resource website, providing basic to intermediate knowledge of regular expressions.

 ----